purusman/ent-comp/README.md

 # ent-comp

-A light, *fast* entity-component system in Javascript.
+A light, *fast* entity-component system in Javascript, with no dependencies.

 ## Overview

-An [Entity Component System](http://vasir.net/blog/game-development/how-to-build-entity-component-system-in-javascript) (ECS) is a programming construct that solves a very common problem in game programming - it lets you model lots of interacting systems whose entities are not easily described with OO-style inheritance.
+An [Entity Component System](http://vasir.net/blog/game-development/how-to-build-entity-component-system-in-javascript) (ECS) is a programming construct that solves a very common problem in game programming - it lets you easily model dynamic systems whose entities are not well-suited to OO-style inheritance.

 This library is the distilled result of my playing with a bunch of ECS libraries, removing what wasn't useful, and rejiggering what remained to perform well in the most important cases.
 Specifically it's tuned to be fast at accessing the state of a given entity/component, and looping over all states for a given component.

 To get started, check the usage examples below, or the [API reference](api.md).